Is a Professional Development Coach Right for You?

 My approach . . .

 Each coaching relationship is unique, as is every session within an ongoing coaching relationship.
 We start with clarification of your goals and beginning to unpack your current context as it relates to where you are currently and where you want to be.
-I make sure to collaboratively assess each session so that we can improve the process accordingly, or realize that your needs are not being met and perhaps I’m not the right coach for you at this time.
+We collaboratively assess each session so that we can improve the process accordingly, or realize that your needs are not being met and perhaps I’m not the right coach for you at this time.

 Although most coaching sessions are individual, I am open to small-group sessions for the same per-hour cost.
-This allows for 2-5 colleagues to share the cost and learn from each other’s experiences.
+This allows for 2-5 colleagues to share the cost and learn from each other’s experiences and perspectives.

 Let's schedule a brief chat to explore whether we might be a good fit for a coaching relationship that meets your needs.
 The chat is free and there is never any expectation or obligation.